Sauvikesh/Sauvikesh/README.md

 Hello! 👋🏽

-I am 4th year Computer Science student @ UC Davis about to graduate in June 2024.
+I am a Computer Science student @ UC Davis about to graduate in June 2024.

 I'm currently looking for New Graduate Software Engineer roles!